Patent Law Externship

 - Promotion of self-directed learning.

 Students will need to be in good academic standing, be eligible to sit for the U.S. Patent and Trademark Office (USPTO) bar exam, and be selected by Oliff after an application and interview process.
 Strong preference for students with undergraduate or graduate degrees in electrical, mechanical, or aerospace engineering.
 Students will be required to submit weekly journal entries covering the student’s experiences in the program and tracking their course-related time.
 Student will be awarded 12 pass/fail credits for the semester-long placement.

 The Law School does not make living arrangements for selected students but can assist if requested.
 Oliff cannot compensate students for their work but can provide a housing stipend equal to the student’s increased lodging expenses ( e.g., if rent in St. Louis is $400/month but in D.C. will be $1200/month, O&B will provide $800/month to cover the additional out-of-pocket expenses related to the placement).

-STUDENTS: Click here to view information about the Patent Law Field Placement.
+STUDENTS: Click here to view information about the Patent Law Externship.
 This handout provides general information that will be helpful for you to know before registering.

 [view] Registration Information and Form